 The circumstances of incidents can vary widely.
-If at the initial review stage a decision has been made not to refer to police and/or children's social care, the DSL should conduct a further review (including an interview with the young people involved) to establish the facts and assess the risks.
+If at the initial review stage a decision has been made not to refer to police and/or Children's Social Care, the DSL should conduct a further review (including an interview with the young people involved) to establish the facts and assess the risks.
+When assessing the risks, the following should be considered:

-- When assessing the risks the following should be considered: - Why was the imagery shared?
-Was the young person coerced or put under pressure to produce the imagery? - Who has shared the imagery?
-Where has the imagery been shared?
-Was it shared and received with the knowledge of the pupil in the imagery? - Are there any adults involved in the sharing of the imagery? - What is the impact on the young people involved? - Do the young people involved have additional vulnerabilities? - Does the young person understand consent? - Has the young person taken part in this kind of activity before
+- Why was the imagery shared? - Was the young person coerced or put under pressure to produce the imagery? - Who has shared the imagery? - Where has the imagery been shared? - Was it shared and received with the knowledge of the pupil in the imagery? - Are there any adults involved in the sharing of the imagery? - What is the impact on the young people involved? - Do the young people involved have additional vulnerabilities? - Does the young person understand consent? - Has the young person taken part in this kind of activity before?

-Informing parents (or carers)
+Informing parents/carers

-Parents (or carers) should be informed and involved in the process at an early stage unless informing the parent will put the young person at risk of harm.
-Any decision not to inform the parents would generally be made in conjunction with other services such as children's social care and/or the police, who would take the lead in deciding when the parents should be informed.
+Parents/carers should be informed and involved in the process at an early stage unless informing will put the young person at risk of harm.
+Any decision not to inform the parents/carers would generally be made in conjunction with other services such as Children's Social Care and/or the police, who would take the lead in deciding when the parents/carers should be informed.

 DSLs may work with the young people involved to decide on the best approach for informing parents.
-In some cases DSLs may work to support the young people to inform their parents themselves.
+In some cases DSLs may work to support the young people to inform their parents/carers themselves.